 Effects of Class-Size Reduction on Cognitive and Non-Cognitive Skills

-We estimate the effects of class-size reduction by exploiting exogenous variation caused by Maimonides’ rule that requires the maximum class size be 40 and class be split when 41 students are enrolled.
-Our data cover all fourth to ninth graders in 1,064 public schools in an anonymous prefecture for three years.
-We find that the effects of class-size reduction on academic test scores are small on average, but slightly stronger for students not going to a private tutoring school.
+We estimate the effects of class-size reduction by exploiting exogenous variation caused by Maimonides’ rule, which requires that the maximum class size is 40 students and that classes be split into two when 41 students are enrolled.
+Our data cover all fourth to ninth graders in 1,064 public schools in an anonymous prefecture of Japan for three years.
+We find that the effects of class-size reduction on academic test scores are statistically and/or economically insignificant when school fixed effects are controlled.
 We find no evidence that small class size improves non-cognitive skills.
-Our substantive conclusion does not change when school fixed effects are controlled.

 Suggested Citation: Suggested Citation